christianalfoni/reactx/docs/06_pattern_data_fetching.md

 ## 2. Revalidate on mutations

 Refetch data after a server mutation is performed.
-This type of approach gives a stronger guarantee that whenever the client requests a server mutation the data will be synced with what is actually on the server.
+This type of approach gives a stronger guarantee that whenever the client requests a server mutation the data will be synced with the server.

 ```ts
 function Data({ persistence }) {